portovep/pabloporto.me/content/posts/seven-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 ![Thoughtworks office views](/images/posts/manchester-office.jpeg 'Thoughtworks office views')

 Nine years ago I moved to Manchester to start my journey as a junior software engineer.
-To mark my ninth work anniversary, I sat down with a nice cup of barista coffee and **gathered my thoughts on what I think are the most important lessons I learned along the way**.
+To mark my ninth work anniversary, I sat down with a nice cup of [barista coffee](https://imgflip.com/i/2h15z3) and **gathered my thoughts on what I think are the most important lessons I learned along the way**.

 These are the seven things I think **every junior software engineer** starting their career in 2023 should start considering doing **to create a long and fulfilling career in tech**.

-## 1. Optimize for learning not money
+## 1. Optimize for learning over money

 > Not all experience is created equal